The Best Mobile Data Roaming and Gigabit Internet Providers in Switzerland (2025)

 If you go with the mainstream brands like Swisscom and Sunrise you can of course get the best service level.
 But the same companies have their own discount brands called Wingo, Lebara/Yallo.
 And then there are a few more third-party brands e.g. from Migros who will also sell you mobile phone plans from the same companies.

-Mobile phone plans
+Mobile phone plans in general

 Swisscom and Sunrise are the main two reputable mobile phone networks.